Cbonief/GPCO/README.md

 ## 4. Future work

-Currently, all restrictions and losses are hard coded for the Boost Half Bridge, so for the future we have the following goals:
+The final goal for the GPCO is to be a generalized, multi topology, power converter optimizer.
+For that goal to happen, there a couple of milestones to be reached first:
-- Refactor how the components are stored in the converter, so they can all be called from a single for loop if need, or called by type.
+- Refactor how the components are store in the converter:
+Right now, all components are a separate variable inside the Boost Half Bridge class.
+That won't work if we want to have a wide arrange of converters, and even custom ones.
+Most likely the components will have to be stored in a map inside the (not implemented yet) Converter class.
+- Refactor the simulation, again:
+Make a map between components and their simulation functions.

-- Implement component especific restrictitions and losses in the component's class.
+- Implement component especific restrictitions and losses in each component's class:

-- Make it so the user can insert their own custom current or voltage equation for all the components.
-The same will be done for converter especific restrictions.

-- The restrictions will be separate based on wheter they depend on:
-1. only component.
-2. more than one component.
-3. the continuous variables but no on the efficiency of the converter.
-4. the efficiency of the converter.
+This goes hand in hand with the previous item.

 ## REFERENCES